Construction of Irreducible $\mathcal{U}(\mathfrak{g})^{G'}$-Modules and Discretely Decomposable Restrictions: Irreducibility of -modules

-\begin{remark} The discrete decomposability (or, more strongly, $G'_\RR$-admissibility) is well-known in \cite[Theorem 7.4]{Ko98}. \end{remark}
+\begin{Remark} The discrete decomposability (or, more strongly, $G'_\RR$-admissibility) is well-known in~\cite[Theorem~7.4]{Ko98}. \end{Remark}

-\begin{proof} We denote by $V_{K_\RR}$ the subspace of all $K_\RR$-finite vectors in $V$.
-Note that the center $Z$ of $G_\RR$ acts on $V$ via a character and $K_\RR/Z$ is compact.
-This implies that $V_{K_\RR}$ behaves as a underlying Harish-Chandra module for a semisimple Lie group with finite center.
+\begin{proof}[Proof of Theorem~\ref{thm:IrreducibleHolomorphicDisc}] We denote by $V_{K_\RR}$ the subspace of all $K_\RR$-finite vectors in $V$.
+Note that the center~$Z$ of~$G_\RR$ acts on $V$ via a character and $K_\RR/Z$ is compact.
+This implies that $V_{K_\RR}$ behaves as a~underlying Harish-Chandra module for a~semisimple Lie group with finite center.

 Hence $V_{K_\RR}$ is a $\lie{g}$-submodule in $V^\infty$ the space of smooth vectors.
-Then $V_{K_\RR}$ is isomorphic to a generalized Verma module $\ind{g}{q}(F)$ with finite-dimensional irreducible $\lie{k}$-module $F$ in the good range.
-Similarly, $W_{K'_\RR}$ is defined and isomorphic to a generalized Verma module $\ind{g'}{q'}(F')$ with finite-dimensional irreducible $\lie{k}$-module $F'$ in the good range.
+Then $V_{K_\RR}$ is isomorphic to a generalized Verma module \smash{$\ind{g}{q}(F)$} with finite-dimensional irreducible $\lie{k}$-module $F$ in the good range.
+Similarly, $W_{K'_\RR}$ is defined and isomorphic to a generalized Verma module \smash{$\ind{g'}{q'}(F')$} with finite-dimensional irreducible $\lie{k}$-module $F'$ in the good range.

-Remark that $\ind{g}{q}(F)$ is $\lie{k'}$-admissible by Proposition \ref{prop:AdmissibleDual}.
-This implies $V_{K_\RR} = V_{K'_\RR}$.
-Hence the irreducible decomposition of $V_{K_\RR}|_{\lie{g'}}$ gives the irreducible decomposition of $V|_{G'_\RR}$ by taking completion.
+Remark that \smash{$\ind{g}{q}(F)$} is $\lie{k'}$-admissible by Proposition~\ref{prop:AdmissibleDual}.
+This implies \smash{$V_{K_\RR} = V_{K'_\RR}$}.
+Hence the irreducible decomposition of \smash{$V_{K_\RR}|_{\lie{g'}}$} gives the irreducible decomposition of $V|_{G'_\RR}$ by taking completion.
 In particular, the restriction map gives an isomorphism

 of vector spaces.
 This shows the assertion.
-See \cite[Proposition 1.6]{Ko98_discrete_decomposable_3} for this isomorphism. \end{proof}
+See~\cite[Proposition~1.6]{Ko98_discrete_decomposable_3} for this isomorphism. \end{proof}